 Recipe Ingredients and Notes

-Spices: A combination of both seeds, and ground spices give this marinade a rich flavor that mimics the flavor of corned beef.
-I use black mustard seeds, coriander seeds, and cumin seeds with paprika, onion powder, garlic powder, and salt and pepper.
+Spice Mix: A combination of both seeds and ground spices gives this spice rub a rich flavor that mimics the flavor of corned beef.
+I use black mustard seeds, coriander seeds, and cumin seeds with paprika, onion powder, garlic powder, and salt and black pepper.
+Add a touch of soy sauce too if you prefer.

 Tomato Paste and Beet Powder: The tomato paste adds flavor to the marinade, while the beet powder helps to give the tofu a red/pink color.